Capital punishment for drug trafficking

-A sign at the Taiwan Taoyuan International Airport warns arriving travelers that drug trafficking is a capital offense in the "R.O.C." – the official name Republic of China and also known as Taiwan.
+A sign at the Taiwan Taoyuan International Airport warns arriving travelers that drug trafficking is a capital offense in the R.O.C. – the official name of the Republic of China, also known as Taiwan.

 The Singapore embarkation card contains a warning to visitors about the death penalty for drug trafficking under the Misuse of Drugs Act.
 Warning signs can also be found at the Johor-Singapore Causeway and other border entries.

 Being involved in the illegal drug trade in certain countries, which may include illegally importing, exporting, selling or possession of significant amounts of drugs, constitutes a capital offence and may result in capital punishment for drug trafficking, or possession assumed to be for drug trafficking.
 There are also extrajudicial executions of suspected drug users and traffickers in at least two countries without drug death penalties by law: Mexico and the Philippines.